HewlettPackard/OpenShift-on-SimpliVity/README.md

 #### Managed Load Balancers with HA

 You can configure 2 virtual machines in the inventory group named `[loadbalancer]`.
 The two virtual machines are connected to two networks, an external network, also called the frontend network, and an internal network also called the backend network.
-Both VMs are eligible for hosting two floating IP addresses (FIPs), one for external access to the OCP api and a second for internal access to the OCP api.
+Both VMs are eligible for hosting two floating IP addresses (FIPs), one for external access to the OCP API and a second for internal access to the OCP API.
 The first IP binds to the external network and the second to the internal network.

 **note:** the internal network is the one which connects all the OCP VMs together (this is the network that the variable `group_vars/vars/all.yml:vm_portgroup` designates).
 The external network is the one designated by the variable `group_vars/all/vars.yml:frontend_vm_portgroup`.

 The floating IP addresses are managed with `keepalived` using the VRRP protocol.
 These IP addresses and additional settings are configured using the variable `group_vars/all/vars.yml:loadbalancers`.

-In the Ansible inventory, each VM can specify the following variables :
+In the Ansible inventory, each VM can specify the following variables:

-- `api_int_preferred`: The VM specified with this variable will be the preferred VM for hosting the external VIP for the OCP api,
+- `api_int_preferred`: The VM specified with this variable will be the preferred VM for hosting the internal VIP for the OCP API,
-- `api_preferred`: The VM specified with this variable will be the preferred VM for hosting the internal VIP for the OCP api
+- `api_preferred`: The VM specified with this variable will be the preferred VM for hosting the external VIP for the OCP API

 For example, in the inventory below, the VM named `hpe-lb1` will host the internal FIP whereas `hpe-lb2` will host the external FIP.
 If one of these two VMs fails, the FIPs are migrated to the surviving VM.